German East Africa Company: Tom von Prince

 Tom von Prince was born on January 9, 1866, to the British police governor of the British island colony of Mauritius and a German mother.
 With the death of his father, the mother returned to Germany (Silesia), and entered Tom in an academy for young Prussian male aristocrats.
 Since Europe was quiet and offered no military advancement, he finally joined Wissmann's Kaiserliche Schutztruppe (called the Wissmann Truppe) and liked seeing himself as a hero.
 By 1890, Tom von Prince was involved in German East Africa as a lieutenant attempting to control 'the Street of Caravans' under control of the Wissmann Truppe.

 Since the Hehe, under Mquawa, had only attacked and harassed the Germans, leading to the loss of Commander Emil von Zelewski and many of his men, Tom Prince was sent far inland to Lake Nyassa, with a civilian representative of the Antislavery Committee, Wynecken.
 Here he met Wissmann, who lent him Bauer, the Wissmann's safari leader.
 The three, Prince, Wynecken, and Bauer, were to encircle the Hehe under Mqwawa, with the help of less than 20 Atongas and a few hundred Sangu, enemy of the Hehe.

 Others

 While it is important to go into detail about the more significant and accomplished people involved in the company, it is also necessary to realize that a handful of people could not run the company on their own.
-Many governors—other than the ones listed above—allowed it to run smoothly throughout the German occupation: Friedrich Radbod von Schele, Gustav Adolf von Götzen, Georg Albrecht von Rechenberg, and Heinrich Schnee.
+Many governors—other than the ones listed above—allowed it to run smoothly throughout the German occupation: Friedrich von Schele, Gustav Adolf von Götzen, Albrecht von Rechenberg, and Heinrich Schnee.
 As well as governors, many other people helped operate the colony: soldiers who fought to allow Germany to have a colony in Africa, and all of the other people who worked there on a day-to-day basis.
 Although most of the credit for founding the company and colony is given to a select number of people, none of it would be possible without the collective efforts of everyone in the company.